pmean/build-website/text/05/QualityControlExercsiesPart2.md

 ![QualityControl3.jpg not found.](../../../web/images/05/QualityControlExercsiesPart203.png)

-As you can see, the graph doesn\'t need to be fancy.
+As you can see, the graph doesn't need to be fancy.
 After these 20 trials, I asked the team if they could think of a way to improve the process.
-This was not easy for them to do, but finally they suggested changing the penny to an object that wouldn\'t bounce around so much after initial impact.
+This was not easy for them to do, but finally they suggested changing the penny to an object that wouldn't bounce around so much after initial impact.
 Most of the coin flips landed close enough but then bounced further away.
 They ended up using a sugar packet.
 The graph of their next 20 trials appears below.